bereket-tadesse/CWRU-Express-Checkout-React_App/README.md

 # CWRU Express Checkout React Application
-Welcome to the CWRU Express Checkout React application!
 This project is designed to provide a streamlined and user-friendly experience for the Case Western Reserve University community.
 The application leverages React for the front end and integrates with Firebase for authentication and other functionalities.

 ## Project Structure
-- The project structure is organized as follows:

 - **public:** Contains public assets and the HTML template.
 - **src:**